CasperVerswijvelt/watch-extract/README.md

 By default the application will watch for new files in the current folder (`.`) and extract to a folder named `extracted` that is created in the same directory as the found archive.
 This behaviour can be changed by passing these optional parameters:

     node index.js --path downloads --extractFolder unarchived

+## Run as systemd service on Linux

+- Copy the [watch-extract.service](watch-extract.service) file to `/etc/system/system/` folder
+- Edit the capitalized parts to fit your setup
+- Run `sudo systemctl enable watch-extract` and `sudo systemctl start watch-extract`

 ## Notes